 The library first opened in 1968, at a cost of $8,175,000; $1 million of which was donated by Robert Samuel McLaughlin (1871-1972), a pioneer Canadian car manufacturer and philanthropist.
 His portrait hangs on the right side wall after coming through the main entrance.
 On the opposite wall is a glass display case that displays archival displays from the University of Guelph.

-For a full list of detailed and updated hours by week, help desk, etc visit http://hours.lib.uoguelph.ca/
+For a full list of detailed and updated hours by week, IT help desk, etc. please visit https://www.lib.uoguelph.ca/service-hours

 ramp and auto door at main entrance off Winegard Walk